Distinctions of Our Program

-- With an additional five units and practicum hours graduates meet all academic requirements for licensure as a Professional Clinical Counselor in California.
+- Add five units and a few more practicum hours, and graduates also meet all academic requirements for licensure as a Professional Clinical Counselor in California.

 - Clinical interests developed through training in a variety of agencies.

-- Appropriate training and fieldwork experience equips students to work and minister effectively within a variety of settings.
+- Clinical training and fieldwork experience equips students to work and minister effectively within a variety of settings.

 - Specific training in clinical conceptualization.